Tim Dakin

-Timothy John Dakin (born 6 February 1958) is a retired Anglican bishop.
+Timothy John Dakin (born 6 February 1958) is a British retired Anglican bishop.
 He was the general secretary of the Church Mission Society (CMS) and the South American Missionary Society (SAMS) prior to his consecration.
-He was appointed as Bishop of Winchester in 2011, and, as such became an ex officio member of the House of Lords.
-From 2013 he served as the Bishop for Higher and Further Education.
+He was appointed as Bishop of Winchester in 2011 and, as such, became an ex officio member of the House of Lords.
+From 2013 he was the Bishop for Higher and Further Education.

-In May 2021, Dakin "stepped back" as diocesan bishop, in response to the threat of a motion of no confidence in his leadership in the diocesan synod, and Debbie Sellin, Bishop of Southampton, took over from him as acting bishop of Winchester on a temporary basis.
+In May 2021, Dakin "stepped back" as diocesan bishop, in response to the threat of a motion of no confidence in his leadership in the diocesan synod, and Debbie Sellin, Bishop of Southampton, became the acting Bishop of Winchester.
 In July 2021, Dakin announced his retirement as bishop with effect from February 2022.
+He has been used as an example of lack of quality control in the appointment of bishops.

 Early life and education

 Dakin was born in Kongwa, Tanganyika (modern Tanzania), where his parents were church missionaries working in Tanzania and Kenya.
-He attended kindergarten and primary school at St Mary's School, Nairobi, Kenya, but was otherwise educated in England.
+In the Church of England Year Book, he states that he was educated at St Mary's School, Nairobi, Kenya, but was otherwise educated in England at The Priory Grammar School for Boys, Shrewsbury and Henley Sixth Form College.
+However, in Who's Who, he states "Schools in Tanzania and Kenya" as his education, with no mention of the English schools.
 He studied theology and philosophy at the University College of St Mark and St John in Plymouth, graduating with a Bachelor of Arts (BA) degree in 1986.
 He then studied at King's College London, graduating with a Master of Theology (MTh) degree in 1987.

 Ordained ministry

-His autobiographical details refer to ordinations in 1993 and 1994; he does not appear to have served his 'Title' in the normal way, and to an appointment as Principal of the Church Army training college in Nairobi, during which time he was also an assistant curate at All Saints' Cathedral, Nairobi.
-He took up his appointment as General Secretary of the Church Mission Society (CMS) in 2000.
+His autobiographical details refer to ordinations in 1993 and 1994; he does not appear to have served his title in the usual way, an appointment as principal of the Church Army training college in Nairobi, a post previously held by his father, the Revd Stanley Dakin.
+During this time he was also an assistant curate at All Saints' Cathedral, Nairobi.
+He took up his appointment as general secretary of the Church Mission Society (CMS) in 2000.
 During this time, he was also an honorary curate of St James the Great, Ruscombe in the Diocese of Oxford, Church of England.
-He was appointed honorary Canon theologian at Coventry Cathedral in 2001.
+He was appointed honorary canon theologian at Coventry Cathedral in 2001.